How to calculate rates

 To present the rate among a group of workers, multiply by the desired value.
 For example, multiplying by 100 provides a rate of 1.9 work-related injuries and illnesses per 100 workers treated in emergency departments in 2012.

-To select a worker population (denominator)
+How to select a worker population (denominator)

 In order to calculate meaningful rates, the estimate for the selected worker population (denominator) should be the best possible match available for the Work-RISQS estimate (numerator).
 For ELF estimates to match Work-RISQS estimates as closely as possible, consider the following: